 Canberra Working With Wood Show

-Posted by jerry on September 4th, 2004 — Posted in Woodwork
+Posted by Jerry on September 4th, 2004 — Posted in Woodwork

 Friday afternoon saw me heading off to the Canberra Timber and working with Wood show at Exhibition Park in Canberra (EPIC) This show is a woody’s delight with manufacturers showcasing their latest products, and lots of show specials.
 It is also the place to pick up specialist timbers not normally available – such as the bizarre purple heart and a good range of myrtles.
 And there are some great demos – how to sharpen your tools, new finishing products, how to use dovetailers and of course the great Triton work bench.